DigitalMachinist/HexGrid/README.md

 ## Tests

-A NUnit test project is included --with full unit test coverage, excluding a couple of low-level functions that are private in release build anyway-- that will have full text coverage soon, but is currently just a stub for tests to be created.
+A NUnit test project is included with reasonably complete unit test coverage.
+It isn't 100% complete, but each function is run and compared against an expected result to test for correctness at least.

 If I missed anything, please let me know or submit a PR.